SceneAdapt: Scene-aware Adaptation of Human Motion Diffusion: Method

 \subsection{Stage 2: Adaptation for Scene-aware Inbetweening}

-Building on the inbetweening adaptation, we introduce additional layers for scene conditioning and train them while keeping the rest of the model frozen.
-It is important to emphasize that the learned inbetweening capability allows scene-aware learning to become the primary objective in minimizing the training loss.
+Building on stage 1, we introduce Scene-conditioning (SceneCo) layers and train them while keeping the rest of the model frozen.
+It is worth emphasizing that the learned inbetweening capability at stage 1 allows scene-aware learning to become the primary objective in minimizing the training loss.
 This design thus encourages the new parameters to focus solely on leveraging scene information, thereby injecting scene-awareness into the model.

-\textbf{Scene Representation.} Previous approaches encode $\mathcal{V}$ into a single \emph{global vector} via the class embedding of a Voxel ViT~\citep{jiang2024trumans, lingo}, conditioning all frames on the same vector~\citep{scenemi}.
-However, such global features overlook the fact that joint positions evolve over time, and thus different frames interact with different local neighborhoods of the scene.
-To capture this spatio-temporal variation, we propose to use patch embeddings from a voxel ViT and then enable interactions between motions and these patches.
-At first, we voxelize the scene $\mathcal{S}$ into a binary occupancy grid $\mathcal{V} = \text{voxelize}(\mathcal{S}) \in \{0,1\}^{d_x \times d_y \times d_z}$, where $1$ denotes an occupied cell and $0$ a free one.
-Then, we obtain patch embeddings from ViT: $s = \text{ViT}(\mathcal{V}) \in \mathbb{R}^{P \times d_s},$ where $P$ is the number of spatial patches and $d_s$ the embedding dimension.
-These patch-level tokens enable each frame to dynamically attend to its spatially relevant context, rather than relying on a static global vector.
+\paragraph{\textbf{Scene Representation.}} We voxelize the scene $\mathcal{S}$ into a binary occupancy grid $\mathcal{V} = \text{voxelize}(\mathcal{S}) \in \{0,1\}^{d_x \times d_y \times d_z}$, where $1$ denotes an occupied cell and $0$ a free one.
+Previous approaches encode $\mathcal{V}$ into a single global vector via the class embedding of a Voxel ViT~\cite{jiang2024trumans, lingo}, conditioning all frames on the same vector~\cite{scenemi}.
+However, such global features overlook the fact that \textit{joint positions evolve over time, and thus different frames interact with different local neighborhoods of the scene}.
+To capture this spatio-temporal variation, we instead use the patch embeddings from a voxel ViT and then let SceneCo layers interact between motion latents and voxel patch embeddings.
+Specifically, we obtain patch embeddings from the voxel ViT: $s = \text{ViT}(\mathcal{V}) \in \mathbb{R}^{P \times d_s},$ where $P$ is the number of spatial patches and $d_s$ the embedding dimension.

-\textbf{Adaptation Layers.} To bridge two modalities—spatial embeddings and temporal motion latents—, we employ cross-attention layers, where motion latents query voxel patches so that each frame can selectively attend to its relevant local context.
+\paragraph{\textbf{Adaptation Layers.}} We employ Scene-conditioning (SceneCo) layers, which are simple cross-attention layers, where motion latents query voxel patches so that each frame can selectively attend to its relevant local context.
 Formally, let $h = \{h^i\}_{i=1}^{N+1} \in \mathbb{R}^{(N+1) \times d}$ denote the latent sequence, where $h^1$ corresponds to the text token and $\{h^i\}_{i=2}^{N+1}$ to motion frames.
 Let $s = \{s^j\}_{j=1}^{p_n} \in \mathbb{R}^{p_n \times s_{dim}}$ be the patch embeddings of the voxelized scene.
 Cross-attention is then defined as